Longford Women’s Link

 - They will have experience of planning and delivering caseloads, with strong crisis and conflict management skills

 - Must have Good IT skills

 - Knowledge of Family & Criminal law, specifically Domestic Violence Orders, Non-Fatal Offences against the Person Act, 197 and the area of Access and Custody

 - Knowledge in the area of rights and entitlements

 - The DVS will also be able to assist with the monitoring, evaluation, and administration of written statistical reports on the project for management and our external funders.
 The successful candidate will be required to attend relevant meetings and will provide regular reports to the DVS Coordinator and the CEO

 - Undertake talks and presentations to local groups and agencies, developing networks and partnerships and increasing the role of the service in the community.

 - The DVS will be required to travel within Longford and must have their own transport and a full clean driving licence.

 Applications are invited from suitably qualified persons who wish to be considered for appointment to this position.

 Longford Women’s Link is an Equal Opportunities employer.
-Letters of application which must be accompanied by a current detailed CV should be submitted to: The Domestic Violence Service Coordinator, Longford Women’s Link, Willow House, Ardnacassa Avenue, Longford or email email@example.com no later than Friday February 3rd at 5:pm.
-Interviews will be held on Tuesday 14th February in Longford Women’s Link
+Letters of application which must be accompanied by a current detailed CV should be submitted to: The Domestic Violence Service Coordinator, Longford Women’s Link, Willow House, Ardnacassa Avenue, Longford or email firstname.lastname@example.org no later than Friday June the 30th at 5:pm.
+Interviews will be held on Tuesday 18th July in Longford Women’s Link.